Skip to main content

 GLP-1 medications cause nausea by slowing stomach emptying and acting on receptors in the brain that regulate nausea.
 Most patients adapt within 2 to 4 weeks at each dose level.
 We minimize nausea with slow titration, smaller meals, low-fat foods early on, and good hydration.
 Persistent severe nausea sometimes means the dose is too high too fast.

 Muscle protein synthesis is how the body builds and maintains muscle.
-It is driven by protein intake and resistance training, especially the amino acid leucine.
+It is driven by protein intake and resistance training, particularly the amino acid leucine.
 GLP-1 medications can lower appetite to a point where protein intake drops, slowing protein synthesis.
 Tracking protein at 1 gram per pound of ideal body weight and using whey or essential amino acid supplements helps protect muscle.

 Semaglutide (Ozempic, Wegovy) targets one receptor (GLP-1).
 Tirzepatide (Mounjaro, Zepbound) targets two receptors (GLP-1 and GIP).
 In the SURMOUNT-5 trial, tirzepatide produced about 20% body weight loss versus 14% for semaglutide.
 Side effects are similar.
 Tirzepatide tends to be slightly more expensive and was less available initially.